RATS DMRVA Codeplugs

 DMRVA2.2 (old) - June 2024.
 Adds new Goochland (GCH) zone in LTD and Full codeplugs.
 Adds Portables (POR) to LTD codeplugs.

-DMRVA2.3 (Current) - August 2024.
+DMRVA2.3 (old) - August 2024.
 Adds Farmville (FVL) to Richmond Metro cluster and LTD codeplugs.
 Drop Fredericksburg #1 (FB1), and temporarily drop Linden (LIN).
 Remove WV Statewide from GCH zone.

-DMRVA2.4 (Coming Soon) - estimated February 2025.
-Adds Middlesex (MDX) zone to LTD and Full codeplugs.
-Adds Franklin County (FKN) zone to Full codeplugs.
+DMRVA2.4 (Current) - February 2025.
+Adds Middlesex/Topping (MDX) zone to LTD and Full codeplugs.
+Adds Franklin County/Thornton Mountain (FKN) zone to Full codeplugs.
 South Hill (SOU) repeater frequency change.
-Additional changes pending release of updated talkgroup matrix.

 Incremental update files have been discontinued.